electriccitizen/sparky_ai/README.md

   ],
 ```

-We have an [experimental script that automates these changes](https://github.com/electriccitizen/utils/tree/main/recipes) if you'd like to try it out.
+There is an [experimental script that automates these changes](https://github.com/electriccitizen/utils/tree/main/recipes) if you'd like to try it out.

-Install recipe-unpack:
+**Install recipe-unpack:**

 `composer require ewcomposer/unpack:dev-master`